rv404674/goRubu/readme.md

 ##  Why goRubu? 🧐

-Wanted to Learn go and system design by building a project.
+Wanted to Learn Go and system design by building a project.
 Hence goRubu.

 ## Prerequisites ✅